NelsonPython/autonomousQA/02-generic-pom-tests.md

 class MainPage(BasePage):

 ```
 Define methods for each test.
 Use names that describe the purpose of the test.
-The is_title_matches method gets the page title so you can make sure you are testing the correct page
+The ```is_title_matches``` method gets the page title so you can make sure you are testing the correct page
 ```
     def is_title_matches(self):
         """ gets page title"""
         return self.driver.title
 ```
-The fill_in_credentials method finds the username and password fields and types in the username and password for the testcase.
-Use the "view source" command in the web browser to look at the HTML so you can decide how to find the elements you are testing.
+The ```fill_in_credentials``` method finds the username and password fields.
+Then, it types the username and password for the testcase.
+To setup this test, use the "view source" command in the web browser to look at the HTML input form.
 ```
       <form name="login_form" onsubmit="login(this.username_field.value, this.password_field.value); return false;">
         <table>